morjaradat/reading-note-401/Read:03-Maps-primitives/read03.md

 4. int, float – 32 bits
 5. long, double – 64 bits

-- Variables of these types live in the stack and hence are accessed fast.
+- This type of Variables are living in stack and hence are accessed fast.
-- The reference types are objects, they live on the heap and are relatively slow to access.
+- objects are living on the heap and are relatively slow to access.
-- To get an object's internal structure, we may use the Java Object Layout tool
-- It turns out that a single instance of a reference type on this JVM occupies 128 bits except for Long and Double which occupy 192 bits

 ## Memory Footprint for Arrays